Central AC Replacement Cost in 2021, A Homeowner Guide

 One is the complexity of the job.
 The cost of working on an indoor unit in an attic or crawlspace tends to be higher because installation is more difficult compared to installing in a walkout basement or first-floor utility closet.

 Two is certification.
-An AC contractor who is trained and certified by a premium brand will charge more than someone who is not trained or specialize in any brand.
+An AC contractor who is trained and certified by a premium brand will charge more than someone who isn't trained or specialized in a specific brand.

-Three is the cost of living in a particular area which can affect cost by up to 20%.
+Three is the cost of living in a certain area, which can affect cost by up to 20%.

 Four is the time of the year.
-Installation costs are higher during the peak or high season and lower in off or low season.
+Installation costs are higher during the peak or high season and lower in the off / low season.
 The busiest season is between April and September.
-The demand for replacement is usually very high in the months of June, July and August as many AC's break down during this period.
+The demand for replacement is usually very high in the months of June, July, and August as many ACs break down during this period.

 Cost also changes year over year due to inflation, cost of equipment and materials, and regulatory standards.